dscho/pagefind-xkcd-demo/content/comics/2024-10-7-university-commas.md

 MIT comma

+[Caption below the panel:]

-[Caption:] The Oxford one is the most famous, but many major universities have their own comma.
+The Oxford one is the most famous, but many major universities have their own comma.